 The authors "define high upward-mobility neighborhoods as Census tracts that have point estimates of upward income mobility in approximately the top one-third among tracts in the Seattle and King County area" (Bergman et al., 2019, p.
 10, Section III.B Defining Opportunity Areas).
-Following this definition, we use the estimates of \bar{y}{c25} for the 397 tracts in the Seattle and King County area to classify areas as upward-mobility neighborhoods.
-Figure 16 plots these estimates alongside marginal confidence intervals (estimates plus or minus twice the standard errors).
+11 Following this definition, we use the estimates of \bar{y}{c25} for the 397 tracts in the Seattle and King County area to classify areas as upward-mobility neighborhoods.
+12 Figure 32 in the Appendix plots these estimates alongside marginal confidence intervals (estimates plus or minus twice the standard errors).
 The point estimates vary considerably, but the standard errors are relatively large.
-Figure 17 presents a map of Seattle and King County which shows the location of the 132 tracts that have point estimates of upward income mobility in the top one-third, and, as a result, are classified by us as high upward-mobility neighborhoods.
+Figure 33 in the Appendix presents a map of Seattle and King County which shows the location of the 132 tracts that have point estimates of upward income mobility in the top one-third, and, as a result, are classified by us as high upward-mobility neighborhoods.